 Denise “Dinky” Youngsteadt-Parrish

 Although Jim was born in Columbus, he moved to Dublin from Japan after spending more than four years there.
 This came about when his wife, Ulka, had the opportunity for a liaison position for Honda of America Manufacturing.
 Jim traded his sales job with a regional trucking company to become a full-time Dad for their 2 young children as they lived abroad.
 Now that both kids are Dublin School grads and studying at The Ohio State University, it was an ideal time for Jim to tackle the Dublin Food Pantry Operations Director.
 In 2019, DFP distributed more than 366,100 pounds of food and this year has been filled with challenges addressing increased need during the COVID-19 Pandemic.

-Jim notes, “I enjoy working with the experienced and friendly DFP volunteers and look forward to continuing the constant quest to improve operations.”
+Jim notes, “I enjoy working with the experienced and friendly DFP volunteers, partners and supporters who help me in my ongoing quest to improve operations.”

 You can contact Jim at